CartoDB/poc-databricks/README.md

 #
 #
 # On cluster startup, this script will copy the CARTO jars to the cluster's default jar directory.
-# In order to activate CARTO ST_Intersection plan optimization: "com.carto.analyticstoolbox.spark.sql.rules.SpatialFilterPushdownRules"
+# In order to activate CARTO Spatial optimizations: "com.carto.analyticstoolbox.spark.sql.rules.SpatialFilterPushdownRules"

 cp /dbfs/FileStore/jars-carto/core-assembly-{version}.jar /databricks/jars